 3.2.5.3.5.1 General approach

 All existing other animal data should be carefully reviewed and only used if they are conclusive for classification.
-In evaluating other existing skin data in animals, however, it should be that the reporting of dermal lesions may be incomplete, testing and observations may be made in a species other than the rabbit, and species may differ in sensitivity in their responses.
+In evaluating other existing skin data in animals, however, it should be recognized that the reporting of dermal lesions may be incomplete, testing and observations may be made in a species other than the rabbit, and species may differ in sensitivity in their responses.
 In general skin thickness decreases with body weight.
 However, other factors also affect species variability.
 In addition, for most of these tests, irritating and corrosive effects need to be avoided.
 Therefore, these effects may only be observed in range finding studies using a small number of animals with limited observations and reporting.

 3.2.5.3.5.2 Other data limitations and consequences for classification